zebluim/I2GDS2024/RNA_g2/README.md

 md5sum -c md5sum.txt
 ```

-if all check pass you now have the genomic data you need in this directory/ncbi_dataset/data/GCF_000001635.27/GCF_000001635.27_GRCm39_genomic.fna and this directory/ncbi_dataset/data/GCF_000001635.27/genomic.gtf
+if all checks pass you now have the genomic data you need in this directory/ncbi_dataset/data/GCF_000001635.27/GCF_000001635.27_GRCm39_genomic.fna and this directory/ncbi_dataset/data/GCF_000001635.27/genomic.gtf

 </details>

 <details>
 <summary> HISAT2 indexing overview  </summary>

-Now you can begin to build the referance files the HISA2 will use, I recomend jsut keeping these here with the genome but you can set paths to folders as needed
+Now you can begin to build the reference files the HISA2 will use, I recommend just keeping these here with the genome but you can set paths to folders as needed

-the generic form of this comand is
+the generic form of this command is
 ```
 hisat2-build -p 8 Referance.fna /path/to/output
 ```